hypervel/hypervel.org/docs/docs/hashing.md

 #### Adjusting The Bcrypt Work Factor

-If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the `rounds` option; however, the default work factor managed by Laravel Hyperf is acceptable for most applications:
+If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the `rounds` option; however, the default work factor managed by Hypervel is acceptable for most applications:

 ```php
 $hashed = Hash::make('password', [